Lion-man of Hohlenstein-Stadel

-The Löwenmensch figurine, also called the Lion-man of Hohlenstein-Stadel, is a prehistoric ivory sculpture discovered in Hohlenstein-Stadel, a German cave, part of the Caves and Ice Age Art in the Swabian Jura UNESCO World Heritage Site, in 1939.
+The Löwenmensch figurine, also called the Lion-man of Hohlenstein-Stadel, is a prehistoric sculpture discovered in Hohlenstein-Stadel, a German cave, part of the Caves and Ice Age Art in the Swabian Jura UNESCO World Heritage Site, in 1939.
 The German name, Löwenmensch, meaning "lion-person" or "lion-human", is used most frequently because it was discovered and is exhibited in Germany.
 It is an anthropomorphic figurine combining a human-like body with the head of a cave lion (Panthera spelaea).

 Determined by carbon dating of the layer in which it was found to be between 35,000 and 41,000 years old, it is one of the oldest-known examples of an artistic representation and the oldest confirmed statue ever discovered.
 Its age associates it with the archaeological Aurignacian culture of the Upper Paleolithic.
 An example of zoomorphic art, it was carved out of mammoth ivory using a flint stone knife.
 Seven parallel, transverse, carved gouges are on the left arm.

 After several reconstructions that have incorporated newly found fragments, the figurine stands 31.1 cm tall, 5.6 cm wide, and 5.9 cm thick.
 It is currently displayed in the Museum Ulm, in the city of Ulm.